syswraith/wa-chat-summariser/README.md

 <br><br>
 # The problem

-- Large Language Model (LLM) is not a database with exact knowledge.
+- A Large Language Model (LLM) is not a database with exact knowledge.
 It's a mesh of statistical weights and math based on what it's been trained on.
 - It doesn't really know it even handles text: Words are broken up into tokens that are then converted to numbers.
 Numbers are all an LLM deals with internally.
 Through training on a silly amount of data it learns patterns in the numbers that happen to be sequences of text at a higher level.
 - Due to this it can be completely and utterly wrong without "knowing" and it will be as confident delivering something sane and  something utterly wrong.
 <br><br>